Neurotoxicology SS Toshio Narahashi Graduate Student Poster Competition Award 1st Prize Sponsored by Battelle

 Graduate students must be in attendance at the SOT Annual Meeting; the trainee must be a student member of SOT and NTSS (or show evidence of application) and meet the SOT criteria for classification as a graduate student at the time of the Annual Meeting.
 Graduate students giving platform presentations at the Annual Meeting are also eligible if they prepare a poster summarizing their talk.
 Advisors or mentors who are not members are strongly encouraged to join NTSS.

-An extended abstract and a letter of support from the graduate student's advisor outlining the graduate student's independence and role on the research should be submitted to Abby Li
+An extended abstract and a letter of support from the graduate student's advisor outlining the graduate student's independence and role on the research should be submitted to Mary Gilbert

 , Chair of the NTSS Student and Postdoctoral Awards Committee, by February 13